-As the festival season draws to a rainy close now is the time to enjoy your live music experience in more intimate surroundings.
-Whether it’s an acclaimed classical ensemble in a world-renowned concert hall or that up-and-coming young artist in a packed, sweaty venue, we’ve got your Manchester gig-going plans covered – with a couple of other musical highlights around the region thrown in for good measure…
+As the days get shorter, Manchester’s music calendar gets busier – with the city’s music venues burst from the seams with live music for you to enjoy.
+So whether it’s an acclaimed classical ensemble or opera company in a world-renowned concert hall or that up-and-coming young artist in a packed, sweaty venue, we’ve got your gig-going plans covered – with occasional musical highlights from around the region thrown in for good measure…

 Here are our top 5 picks